Open Source Is Not Just About Code. How Can You Contribute?

 Open Source has evolved to define an idea and a set of practices:

-Through these philosophies, open source sets up the stage for the public innovations of tomorrow.
-And these innovations are done through open governance models, open collaboration, and open communities.
+Through these philosophies, open-source sets up the stage for the public innovations of tomorrow.
+These innovations are made through open governance models, open collaboration, and open communities.
 Open source is a philosophy of not what was yesterday but of today and what will be tomorrow!

 And since open source is… well, open, it allows anyone to join this process.
 So you can contribute as well.
 No matter what skills you have and what you love to do, there are many ways you can be part of an open-source project.